creesch/Mod-Tools-Enhanced/README.md

 - Ability to define generic footers and headers. (`<header>` & `<footer>`)
 - Select multiple reasons at once.

+New tokens:
+- {domain} the domain of the removed submission.
+- {link} the link of the removed submission (same as {url} for self-posts)
+- {reason} this is the reason something was removed or someone was banned.
+It should not be used/will not work without <logsub>.
+- {loglink} the link to the removal log thread.
+It should not be used/will not work without <logsub>.

 This version is fully compatible with the css reasons of DEADB33F's original modtools.
-Reasons for this version should be put in <removereasons2> brackets.
+Reasons for this version should be put in `<removereasons2>` brackets.
 Example as it is used in /r/theoryofreddit:

     <removereasons2>

     <header>Thank you for your {kind}!
 Unfortunately, your {kind} has been removed for the following reason(s):</header>